MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/launches/launches.rst

    are usually loaded by the application using the ``Class.getResourceAsStream()`` method.

 5. Immutable objects' description files.
-See the [B-ON BON.VERSION] ESR documentation for use of immutable objects.
+See the [B-ON 1.2] ESR documentation for use of immutable objects.

 Execution Tab
 -------------

 The next tab is the ``Execution`` tab.
 Here the target needs to be selected.
-Choose between execution on a EMBJPF or on a SIMJPF.
+Choose between execution on a MicroEJ platform or on a MicroEJ simulator.
 Each of them may provide multiple launch settings.
 This page also allows you to keep generated, intermediate files and to print verbose options (advanced debug purpose options).

 Configuration Tab
 -----------------